 Biomanufacturing: A type of manufacturing that utilizes biological systems to produce commercially important biomaterials and biomolecules for use in medicines, food and beverage processing, and industrial applications.
-Economic Development: A process that influences the growth and restructuring of an economy to enhance the economic wellbeing of a community.
-Economic development encompasses job creation, increases in community wealth, and the improvement of quality of life.

 Bioscience Research: The basic, applied, or translational research that leads to the development of therapeutics, diagnostics, or devices to improve human health or agriculture.